mernst/uwisdom/Linux.md

 (but note that this may produce huge output, and also that it cannot be pruned).

-Red Hat Enterprise Linux or RHEL, is the most popular commercially supported Linux distribution.
-Rocky Linux is downstream of Red Hat, and is nearly identical to it.
-Fedora Linux is upstream of Red Hat, and tends to be more up-to-date.

 To print a PDF document one-sided (single-sided, non-duplex):

 ```sh